danielhmeir/oneness/paths.md

 How to practice being with God, what good actions are and much more has been laid out for us throughout ages by prophets and holy people.
 As you study, practice and peel off layers separating you from God, you approach understanding the essence of these topics.

 In addition to being with God throughout the day, devotion can be practiced before and after meditation.
 After you acquire a position for meditation, breathe slowly and calmly with your heart.
 Breathe in love towards God, breathe out love and gratitude towards God.
 Over time this will lead to beautiful experiences, especially when you perform this in nature, just remember that your goal is love towards God and not the beautiful experiences.
 In nature this meditation of devotion has additional elements that will reveal themselves to you with practice.

+Another practice is to stop and give space to God and just observe.
+The moment you step in, He will give space to you.
+A dance.

 It is also a good practice right before and after performing a Commandment, saying a blessing, praying, studying Torah as it reconnects us with God and allows us to act with happiness, gratitude and love.